Derek Chauvin, officer charged in George Floyd’s death, released on bond

-MINNEAPOLIS — Derek Chauvin, the officer charged in George Floyd’s death, was released from prison on Wednesday after posting a $1 million bond, according to FOX 9.
+MINNEAPOLIS — Derek Chauvin, the officer charged in George Floyd’s death, was released on Wednesday after posting a $1 million bond, according to FOX 9.

 Floyd died May 25 after Chauvin pressed his knee against Floyd’s neck as Floyd said he couldn’t breathe.
 Floyd’s death was captured in widely seen bystander video that set off protests, sometimes violent, around the world.